ZYYSny/Deterministic-and-Stochastic-Synthesis-Network/README.md

 ### Introduction

 This repository contains the codes and models described in the paper "Image Super-Resolution via Deterministic-Stochastic Synthesis and Local Statistical Rectification"(https://arxiv.org/pdf/1809.06557.pdf).
-These models are trained and tested on [NTIRE 2017](http://www.vision.ee.ethz.ch/ntire17/) DIV2K super resolution track.
+These models are trained and tested on the dataset of [NTIRE 2017](http://www.vision.ee.ethz.ch/ntire17/) DIV2K super resolution track.

 **Note**